jgujerry/python-virtual-environments/README.md

 If you simply want to create a virtual environment for your Python project, and don't want to install third party packages for this purpose, then go for with `venv`.
 As a beginner, you could start with `venv` and `pip`, where use `venv` to create virtual environment, and use `pip` to manage environment dependencies.

+Please notice that `venv` does not support older versions of Python (<3.3 or 2.x), you will need to a third-party tool to help in this case.

 #### 2. `virtualenv` is a very popular tool
 `virtualenv` instead is an independent library to create isolated Python environments, and a subset of `virtualenv` has been integrated into the standard library under the `venv` module.
 It's lightweight, fast, and very easy to use as well.
 If you try to use a third-party library to manage Pyton virtual environments, then I highly recommend learning and trying with it.
+With `virtualenv`, you also need to use `pip` to manage environment dependencies.

 Besides, several other popular tools like `virtualenvwrapper`, `pew`, `tox` and `nox` are depending on `virtualenv` and build abstractions on top of it.

+#### 3. Use wrappers to make virtualenv easier

+`virtualenv` wrappers provide convenient commands to help create and delete virtual environments, otherwise managing the development workflow and making it easier to work on multiple projects without dependency conflicts.

+`virtualenvwrapper` and `pew` are popular wrappers built on top of `virtualenv`.

 [In progress...]